HorridModz/Gameguardian-All-Updates-Scipt-Generator/README.md

 # Usage

+This tool is available as a CLI application.
+Download the [latest release](https://github.com/HorridModz/Gameguardian-All-Updates-Scipt-Generator/releases/latest/download/all_updates_generator.zip) and run `all_updates_generator.exe` in your terminal.

 > [!TIP]
-> To see help (a comprehensive list of instructions for using the tool), run:
+> To see help (a comprehensive list of instructions for using the tool with detailed descriptions for every command and parameter), run:
 > ```sh
 > all_script_generator -h
 > ```